o355/PyWeather/README.md

 ## Why not use the dozens of other programs named PyWeather, etc?
 Great question!
 What I generally found after scanning GitHub was three things.

-One, most weather programs were an "API", and not a script.
+One, most weather programs were a moduble, and not a script.
 Those programs had you issuing commands (e.g. pyweather -f NYC -d 3, etc), with arguments, and could get confusing fast.

 Two, some weather programs used the infamously unreliable OpenWeatherMap.
-While a great service, when I used it, it provided somewhat inaccurate forecasts, for few locations.
+While a great service, when I used it, it provided somewhat inaccurate forecasts, for few locations in the US.

-Three, most, if not all these programs did not have simple instructions on installing necessary libraries (or the library itself), obtaining an API key, you get the point.
+Three, most, if not all these programs did not have simple instructions on installing necessary libraries (or the module itself), obtaining an API key, you get the point.
+As an example, you have a PyPI module, in which it gives you instructions to install through PIP.
+However, the module's documentation doesn't reference how you install PIP.

+Lastly, I found some programs that were outdated, hardly worked, and weren't maintained.

+(but I did find some other cool programs)

 I set out to solve these issues by doing things a little differently.
 I'm using Wunderground, but it's a script, and PyWeather has a simple solution to getting itself set up.
+There isn't a pip install -r requirements.txt, or "go install xyz with pip".
+No. None of that.
+Those days are over.

+I tried to design PyWeather (with my A+ not art skills) to focus on serving you what's important quickly, but still easily letting you dig into whatever data I could get from Wunderground, for more advanced users.

 ## Are there any TRUE advantages over PyWeather than going to Google/Wunderground?
 Sure!
 PyWeather is about 3-4x faster than pulling up a web browser, and going to Wunderground.
 It's a little slower when it compares to going to Google (or your preferred search engine), but fetches more data.
 Best of all, PyWeather is ad-free, and doesn't track you.
 PyWeather just wants to serve you the weather.